xpierroz/xpierroz/README.md

 # Some info about me 🦄 :
 * 🇹🇷 Im living in Turkish
 * 🍔 Hamburger is the best food ever seen
-* 🌱 Ewww, only chill mood here
+* 🌱 Starfoula j'ai faim

 # Im currently working on 🌵 :
 * 🦋 SLX Project